 What's New at Therion International?

-Media coverage of Fish Substitution cases
+Media coverage of recent Fish Substitution cases

 Therion International’s DNA testing services and expert opinion have been featured in several investigative stories regarding the increased use of species substitution in several businesses.
 Therion’s DNA testing services have been utilized to differentiate among a variety of species of fish purchased in local dining establishments and seafood markets throughout the US.
 Below are some of the stories that have featured Therion’s services and consumer response to the species substitution.
 Please find the featured article and/or video at the links below.